TLouf/discrete_maths/2-rels.typ

 We saw in @sec-rels-sets that relations can be represented by a directed graph, by drawing an arrow from $a in A$ to $b in B$ if $a rel b$.
 A poset can therefore also be represented as a directed graph, but with several simplifications due to its properties.
 + It is a relation on a single set ($A = B$), so elements only need to be represented once.
-+ It is antisymmetric, so we can fix a convention such as "if $a prec.curly.eq b$, then $a$ will be represented below $b$", which implies that all edges point in the same direction, upwards, so the arrows can be omitted.
++ It is antisymmetric, so we can fix a convention such as "if $a prec b$, then $a$ will be represented below $b$".
+This implies that all arrows point in the same direction, upwards, so they can be omitted.
 + It is reflexive, so the loops corresponding to $a prec.curly.eq a$ do not need to be represented.
-+ It is transitive, so the edge corresponding to $a prec.curly.eq c$ does not need to be represented if there exists $b$ such that $a prec.curly.eq b$ and $b prec.curly.eq c$.
++ It is transitive, so the edge corresponding to $a prec c$ does not need to be represented if there exists $b$ such that $a prec b$ and $b prec c$.
-All these simplifications lead to a representation known as a *Hasse diagram*.
+All these simplifications lead to a representation for posets known as a *Hasse diagram*.

 // TODO: example or by hand? with 1,2,3,4 like in Rosen
 // #figure(